 What does a Host Home need to provide?

 Homes and the living arrangements agreed upon between the youth and host can vary to meet each parties’ individual needs.
-This could mean a separate mother-in-law apartment or a bedroom with shared household meals.
-Most youth are seeking housing in King County near their schools and jobs.
-Given the high cost of housing in the Seattle area, we ask that host homes offer youth below market rent ($500 or less per month).
+This could range from a separate mother-in-law apartment, or a bedroom with shared household meals.
+Most youth are seeking housing in King County near their schools or jobs.
+Given the high cost of housing in the Seattle area, we ask that host homes offer youth below market rent ($400 or less per month, including utilities).